 Mislav Tolusic — Co-Founder, CIO, Co-Managing Partner; originally from Croatia, he holds a B.S. from the University of Zagreb and an MBA from Vanderbilt.
 He has prior experience at Airbus UK and Highland Capital Management.

-Chip Walter — Partner, Managing Director; he brings extensive experience in venture capital and defense technology.
+Chip Walter — Partner, Managing Director; he brings extensive experience in venture capital and technology investments.

-Tim Buzby — Partner, CFO; he oversees financial operations and fund management.
+Tim Buzby — Partner, CFO; he oversees financial operations and strategy for the firm.

-Nick Snoad — Vice President; he focuses on sourcing and evaluating new investment opportunities.
+Nick Snoad — Vice President; he plays a key role in sourcing and evaluating investment opportunities.

-Grace McGill — Senior Associate; she supports portfolio management and operational initiatives.
+Grace McGill — Senior Associate; she supports portfolio management and investment analysis.

 Ben Claflin — Analyst; he assists in research and due diligence processes.